-The financial aid office provides counseling and assistance in obtaining aid from a variety of funding sources.
+The Financial Aid Office provides counseling and assistance in obtaining aid from a variety of funding sources.
 Financial aid brochures, available in the office, provide information on sources of aid, application procedures and NMCC financial aid policies.
-(Please see the Financial Aid section for more information.)
+(See the Financial Aid section for more information.)
 The office is also responsible for certifying qualified veterans for appropriate VA education benefits.